Must Have Items To Pack In Your Emergency Bag Today

 Assessing Your Risks and Needs

 Start by thinking about where you live.
-Is your area prone to floods, earthquakes, or severe winters?
+Is your area prone to flooding, earthquakes, or severe winters?
 Your emergency bag should reflect the kinds of challenges you might face.
 For example, if you live in a cold climate, include extra warm clothes or a thermal blanket.
-If wildfires are common, pack a dust mask and goggles to protect your eyes and lungs.
+If wildfires are common nearby, pack a dust mask and goggles to protect your eyes and lungs.

 Consider who will use the bag.
 Families with small children need extra supplies like baby food, diapers, and favorite comfort items.
 Older adults might require medications or mobility aids.
 Pets also need their own food and water.
 What medical conditions do you or your family members have?

-Think about the length of time you may need to survive on your own.
+Think about the length of time you may need to be self-sufficient.
 Should your bag support you for 24 hours, three days, or longer?
 The more you understand your personal and local risks, the smarter your packing choices will be.

 Regular Maintenance and Updates